itzmeanjan/ascon/README.md

 ## Benchmarking

-This section details how to benchmark the performance of the implemented Ascon algorithms.
-The benchmarks measure throughput (bytes per second) and, optionally, cycles per byte if libPFM is used.
+This section details how to benchmark the performance of the implemented Ascon schemes for a range of input/ output sizes.
+The benchmarks measure throughput (bytes/second) and, optionally, cycles/byte if libPFM is used.

-The Makefile provides two benchmarking targets:

-* **`make benchmark`:** Runs benchmarks without libPFM-based CPU cycle counting.
-This is the faster option and suitable for initial performance assessments.
-* **`make perf`:** Runs benchmarks *with* libPFM support, providing detailed CPU cycle counts alongside throughput.
-This requires building Google Benchmark with libPFM support; see the Prerequisites section for more details.

 To run the benchmarks, execute the following commands from the repository root: